 When I sold out of a print at a con, I taped a "Sold Out!" sign on the display print as well.

 Board for Displaying Stickers, Buttons, Pins, Keychains, etc.: My biggest challenge at cons is how to display my smaller items, like stickers.
-The best ways I've seen is to have a grid display with a flat surface on top, and having the product display.
+The best ways I've seen is to have a grid display with a flat surface on top, and having the product displayed there.

 I've also seen it displayed on the table in these cute compartment displays: